MikhailFF/python-random-quote/README.md

 # Let's Write a Python Quote Bot!

-TODO: a better introduction
+This repository will get you started with building a quote bot in Python.
+It's meant to be used along with the [Learning Lab](https://lab.github.com) intro to Python.

+When complete, you'll be able to grab random quotes from the command line, like this:

+> **$** python get-quote.py
+> Keep it logically awesome
+>
+> **$** python get-quote.py
+> Speak like a human

+## Start the Tutorial

-You can find your next step in this repo's [open issue](../../issues/1)!
+You can find your next step in [this repo's issues](../../issues/)!